 It’s critical that you take breaks to recharge throughout the day, such as after each pomodoro.

-Walking is not only one of the best all-around exercises, it clears your mind and helps you think better.
-(16)
+Walking is not only one of the best all-around exercises, it’s proven to clear the mind and help you think better.

 Perform a yoga pose.

-The top yoga poses for better concentration include the plow, the camel, the cobra, the tree, and the corpse pose.
+According to Yoga Journal, the top yoga poses for better concentration include the eagle pose, the dancer pose, and the half moon pose.

 Get a drink of water.

-Caffeine can ruin your sleep and is surprisingly detrimental for anyone with anxiety.
+Caffeine can ruin your sleep and be alarmingly detrimental for anyone with anxiety.

-Sleep expert Dr. Sara Mednick is well aware that motivation and productivity dwindle as the day progresses.
+Sleep expert Sara Mednick, PhD, is well aware that motivation and productivity dwindle as the day progresses.

 But even she was surprised to find that the best technique for staying productive all afternoon and into the early evening is to take a 20-minute power nap.